rampion/upbeat/rpg/README.md

-# game
+# rpg

-The reusable rpg class
+The reusable rpg module

 from rpg.game import RpgGame